-- Rec.
-II.7: Maturity and interest rate type breakdowns and other depository corporation details were added to BIS Issuance Statistics reporting in 2018. - Rec.
-II.8: Regarding Financial Accounts, sub-instruments F3, F4, F52, F6 and the aggregated sector breakdowns (S125+S126+S127) were added for both quarterly and annual reporting in 2018.
-Annual Non-Financial Sector Accounts of Turkey are compiled by the Turkish Statistical Institute (TurkStat), which is the institution responsible for ensuring the production and dissemination of official statistical information from production account to capital account.
+- Rec II.7: By November 2021, in line with the work carried out under the G20 DGI the following tables are started to be reported to the BIS starting from Q4 2020: - Table 1.1: Debt Securities Issues by Sector, Currency, Maturity, Interest Rate and Market of Issuance.
+Stocks at Nominal Value (already reported, sectoral classification and maturity breakdown are extended). - Table 1.2: Debt Securities Issues by Sector, Currency, Maturity, Interest Rate and Market of Issuance.
+Stocks at Market Value. - Table 1.3: Debt Securities Issues by Sector, Currency, Maturity, Interest Rate and Market of Issuance.
+Net Transactions at Market Value. - Table 2.1: Debt Securities Holdings by Holding Sector, Issuer Residency, Currency, Maturity, Interest Rate and Market.
+Stocks at Market Value. - Table 2.2: Debt Securities Holdings by Holding Sector, Issuer Residency, Currency, Maturity, Interest Rate and Market.
+Net Transactions at Market Value. - Table 3.1: Debt Securities Issues and Holdings in a From-Whom-To-Whom Framework.
+Stocks at market value. - Rec.
+II.8: Annual Non-Financial Sector Accounts of Turkey are compiled by the Turkish Statistical Institute (TurkStat), which is the institution responsible for ensuring the production and dissemination of official statistical information from production account to capital account.
 Experimental estimates for quarterly sectoral accounts of non-financial accounts have been continued.
-The production and generation of income accounts for the period have been realised.
-It should be highlighted that the compilation system of national accounts developed recently in Turkey allows the integration of all sub-components: annual national accounts, quarterly national accounts, sectoral accounts, Supply and Uses Tables, GFS and regional accounts.
-In this situation, the elaboration of sectoral accounts on a quarterly basis will be integrated in the general compilation system.
-On the other hand, to contribute to the sectoral accounts study, the Central Bank of the Republic of Turkey (CBRT) together with BIS Irving Fischer Committee (IFC) organized an international workshop in March 2019.
-The workshop aimed to focus on the user side and the global work on sectoral accounts and financial accounts.
-The outcomes of the workshop were published as an IFC Bulletin in 2020.
-Apart from that, Revision Policy for financial accounts has been documented in coordination with the related agencies, namely Turkstat and the Ministry of Treasury and Finance.
-The document was disseminated in the CBRT website in August 2020. - Rec.
+Non-financial accounts (from production to savings) for the periods have been realised.
+It should be highlighted that the compilation system of national accounts developed recently in Turkey allows the integration of all sub-components: annual national accounts, quarterly national accounts, sectoral accounts, Supply and Uses Tables, GFS, and regional accounts.
+In this situation, the elaboration of sectoral accounts on a quarterly basis will be integrated in the general compilation system. - Rec.
 II.10: Currency composition tables for IIP for the years 2016-19 were compiled and reported to the IMF. - Rec.
-II.11: Domestic positions vis-à-vis residents in CBS and LBS. - Rec.
+II.11: Domestic positions vis-à-vis residents in LBS are not reported.
+Regarding CBS, domestic positions in domestic currency are not reported yet but it is planned to be reported with the CBS-revisions in 2022. - Rec.
+II.14: Turkey reports other financial corporations (OFCs) data in SRFs to IMF's Statistics Department. - Rec.
 II.16: The 2018 intermediate target (for central government debt data) has been met while the target for reporting general government debt is at the end of its progress.
-Since the last progress report, the PSDS debt data for the other general government sub-sectors (local government and social security funds) have been collected from relevant institutions so that the sectoral coverage of the PSDS to general government have been set up.
+Since the last progress report, the PSDS debt data for the other general government sub-sectors (local government and social security funds) have been collected from relevant institutions

+- so that the sectoral coverage of the PSDS to general government have been set up.
 General government debt data is planned to be disseminated soon. - Rec.
 II.17: Starting from February 2019, RPPI for new dwellings and RPPI for existing dwellings have been calculated by using the hedonic regression method and the base year has been changed to 2017 for RPPI, RPPI for new dwellings and RPPI for existing dwellings. - Rec.
-II.18: Analyses on constructing a CPPI for Turkey have been completed by CBRT.
-Publication process is still ongoing.
+II.18: CPPI data are submitted by the banks on a quarterly basis since 2015. - After the processes of collecting, controlling and analyzing the data, the Central Bank of the Republic of Turkey has completed the construction of retail property price index and office price index for Turkey using characteristics hedonic price method. - CPPI has been produced as a weighted average of retail property and office indices. - But, as of 2021-year end, CPPI has not been officially published yet, hence not been reported to BIS as well. - The aim is to publish the indices in near future.